 3. Do you use your lounge for lounging?
 What do you really do in your spare time?
 How do you unwind?

 In short, does your home help or hinder your real life?
 Now is the moment to think about this and to consider trying something new.
 Promote healthier habits by changing your environment.
 Who knows where it might lead?
 Enjoy the pause and use it to plan ahead: spring will be here soon enough.

-First published in the March 2015 edition of ELLE Decoration UK
+First published as my Editor’s Letter in the March 2015 edition of ELLE Decoration UK